 Sinch offers a platform for phone number verification.
 It consists of different software development kits (the Sinch SDKs) that you integrate with your smartphone or web application and cloud based back-end services.
-Together they enable SMS, Flashcall, Callout and Data verification in your application.
+Together they enable SMS, Flashcall, Phone Call and Data verification in your application.

 When using Sinch for Verification, the Sinch dashboard provides 4 possible ways of verifying a phone number available both on iOS and Android devices.
 In some cases the SDK can automatically intercept the verification code and pass it back to the Sinch backend, however your application should always be prepared to present a text input field in case of automatic extraction failure.
 The verification methods that are currently supported are: